 4. Gather Witness Information

-You should obtain the contact information of any witnesses who may have been present at the time you were bitten.
+You should obtain the contact information of any witnesses who may have been present at the time the pit bull attacked you.
 It is also critical to obtain the contact information and insurance information of the dog owner immediately after you are bitten.

 5. Consult an Attorney

-Consult an experienced dog bite attorney to ensure you seek fair compensation for your injuries.
-An attorney will know the laws regarding dog bites, and the lawyer can help you prove the dog owner was liable for your injuries.
+Consult an experienced dog bite attorney to help you seek fair compensation for your injuries.
+An attorney will know the laws about dog bites, and may help prove that the dog owner is liable for your injuries.
 You should only discuss the details of the incident with your attorney.
 Do not discuss these details with the dog owner or their insurance company without consulting your attorney first, as this could damage your case.

 Dog bites can cause a variety of infections, including:

-- Rabies: Rabies can be transmitted via the dog’s saliva.
-It is treated with a series of shots.
-If rabies is undiagnosed or untreated, it can result in death, which is why it is important to seek medical attention immediately after a dog bite occurs.
+- Rabies: Rabies can be transmitted via the dog’s saliva and it is treated with a series of shots.
+If rabies goes undiagnosed or untreated, it can result in death, which is why it is important to seek medical attention immediately after a dog bite occurs.

 - Pasteurella: An infection frequently caused by dog-bites, it can cause swelling in glands and joints, which can impair movement abilities, as well as cause arthritis and abscesses.